Hearsy LogoHearsy

 No auto-punctuation#

-Every period, comma, and question mark has to be spoken out loud.
-This adds cognitive overhead and slows natural speech — you can't just speak the way you'd talk, because you have to track punctuation in parallel.
+Every period, comma, and question mark must be spoken.
+This adds cognitive overhead — you track punctuation in parallel with forming sentences.
 Auto-punctuating tools remove this burden entirely.

 No AI post-processing#